SignPath/website/docs/code-signing/test-certificates.md

 * some GPO-driven MSI installation scenarios
 * legacy ActiveX controls
 * some device drivers

+{.panel.warning}
+> ** Never rely on _Trusted Publishers_ alone for restricting certificate scope
+>
+> You can use _Trusted Publishers_ to fine-tune permissions for the use cases listed above.
+However, be aware that other signing schemes including Windows executables do _not_ require the certificate to be in _Trusted Publishers_.
+>
+> SignPath allows you to control file access to certificates based on file types.
+E.g. if you allow a SignPath user to use a SignPath _Project_ with a PowerShell _Artifact Configuration_, they will not be able to use that certificate to sign Windows executables.

 The certificate is often presented in a user prompt (depending on user permissions):